This post may contain affiliate links. Please read my disclosure policy.

 - It might seem like a lot of sodium, but just enough salt is absorbed into the pasta, which makes it tastes good.
 Restaurant chefs often use double that amount.
 Know that you’re not actually consuming all that salt — it’s diluted with water, most of which is drained off.

-- Another thing to remember is that a portion of the starchy pasta water often becomes part of your finished sauce, so you want it to taste seasoned and full of flavor.
+- Another thing to remember is that a portion of the starchy pasta water often becomes part of your finished sauce (like creating a saucy texture in pesto) so you want it to taste seasoned and full of flavor.

 - Bring the pot of water to a full boil before adding salt.
 It will dissolve faster and you’ll avoid damaging your pot — before reaching a boil, the grains of salt can settle in the bottom and cause pitting in the metal.